engie-group/zabel-elements/README.md

 takes a canonical user ID and returns the internal key for that user.

-They should also provide concrete implementations for the remaining methods provided by the #::ManagedService interface.
+They should also provide concrete implementations for the remaining methods provided by the _ManagedService_ interface.

 ### Conventions